sober

 Addiction Issues for Women

 Some rehabs or treatment centers are focused on being for women only, where they can provide a safe place for people who feel the need for that type of security.
-Many women do have specific issues, often including domestic abuse, and may need additional safety throughout their recovery.
+Many women do have specific issues, often including domestic abuse or violence , and may need additional safety throughout their recovery.

 Most 12-step fellowships will also have some specific women-only meetings, both face-to-face and online, but also provide an additional level of safety where needed.